fineanmol/plant-tree/README.md

-🍀 Updated on Mon, 21 Jul 2025 18:32:00 GMT
+🌾 Updated on Tue, 22 Jul 2025 08:20:55 GMT

-> "Code is like humor.
-When you have to explain it, it's bad."
+> "Simplicity is the soul of efficiency."